nokia-wroclaw/innovativeproject-network-evolution/README.md

 - [ADDITIONAL INFO](#additional-info)

 ## DEPENDENCIES
-You'll need Python 3.6 or newer.
+You'll need Python 3.7.3 or newer (since Numpy likes to throw a hissy fit on 3.6.X and lower).
 The libraries below are necessary and can be installed via pip:
 ```
 $ pip3 install psycopg2==2.8.3
 $ pip3 install bokeh==1.2.0